 Foods of Provence

-Nestled in the southeastern corner of France, Provence beckons with not only its breathtaking landscapes but also its rich culinary tapestry.
+Nestled in the southeastern corner of France, Provence beckons with not only its breathtaking landscapes but also its rich culinary history.
 This region, influenced by Mediterranean flavors and abundant local produce, boasts a cuisine that is both vibrant and satisfying.
 Join us as we embark on a gastronomic adventure through Provence's top 10 foods, each a testament to the region's culinary heritage.

 Ratatouille